 Additional virtual WG meetings will focus on preparing and discussing draft report sections and presentations for the in-person workshop.
 WG crosscheck #2 will review progress and start assembling the draft workshop report.
 A final set of WG virtual meetings will enable discussions

 This process will culminate in an in-person workshop to discuss the top-priority science goals and corresponding experimental programs identified by the working groups and captured in the draft workshop report.
 The workshop will approve a final report to recommend coordinated plans for U.S. and European research communities.
-Webcasting the workshop will enable a broad range of individuals and institutions to participate.
+Webcasting the workshop plenary sessions will enable a broad range of individuals and institutions to participate.

 A publicly available workshop report will summarize the outcomes and recommend coordinated plans for U.S. and European research communities over the next ten to twenty years.
 The report will also include material suitable for outreach to the public, such as a press release, fact sheets, posters, and video interviews describing the scientific opportunities and social benefits made possible by multi-petawatt lasers.